History of Tierra Oaks - Redding, CA

 Golf Course Architect Jim Summers as a part of a company called Golfco was contacted by Developer Harrell Davis.
 They made arrangements for Jim Summers and Golfco to design, manage, and own the golf course when completed.
 In conjunction with the routing of the golf course Davis would develop the lots in the surrounding residential development.

 As a Golf Course Architect, Summers has been described as an "on-site craftsman" and successful architect with his early designs showcased at nearby Canyon Oaks in Chico, the upper 9 at Plumas Pines, and Eagle Valley West in Carson City Nevada.
 Jim described his early visits with a sense of pride in what was ultimately created.
 His early treks of the property included crawling under Manzanita and crossing the creeks while avoiding snakes in order to route the golf course.

 After beginning the rough layout of the course there was bit of difficulty because there wasn't quite enough property to finish all 18 holes.
 Davis then exercised an option he had on the neighboring 144 acres which ultimately became the southern portion of the golf course near holes 10, 11, 12 and 13.
 With the additional property and the routing complete, Golfco began getting approvals from the City of Redding, Shasta County, and State Fish and Game.
-Also with the recent work on Canyon Oaks in Chico they were prepared and fortunate to get approvals done quickly.
+Also with the recent work on Canyon Oaks in Chico they were prepared for the proper submittals of documents and fortunate to get approvals quickly.